Space Precinct: Pilot

 The idea for Space Precinct predated the series by nearly a decade.
-In 1986, Anderson and his then business partner Christopher Burr produced Space Police, a 53-minute pilot movie featuring Anderson regular Shane Rimmer as Lieutenant Chuck Brogan.
+In 1986, Anderson and his then business partner Christopher Burr produced Space Police, a 53-minute pilot film featuring Anderson regular Shane Rimmer as Lieutenant Chuck Brogan.
 The pilot, which is more comedic in nature than the somewhat serious series that followed, combined live action, full-size prosthetics, puppetry, and Supermacromation techniques.
-Production was based at Bray Film Studios and involved eight weeks of special effects shooting.
-The completed movie, subtitled "Star Laws", was screened at the 45th World Science Fiction Convention in 1987.
-In 1989, Anderson produced a condensed 24-minute version in collaboration with the Moving Picture Company.

-Although it has never been shown on television, the pilot has been available in DVD format since 2002.
 It features many differences from the later series.
-Brogan is a much older character than that played by Shackleford, and is a bachelor.
+Brogan is a much older character than that played by Shackelford, and is a bachelor.
 His partner – and the only other apparently human character in the pilot – is Sergeant Cathy Costello, who is revealed to be a gynoid capable of shifting between human appearance and a more robotic appearance for dangerous missions.
-The aliens featured in the pilot are catlike rather than the more exotic aliens in Space Precinct.
+The aliens featured in the pilot are cat-like rather than the more exotic aliens in Space Precinct.
 The only character other than Brogan to transfer from the pilot to the series is the robot Slo-Mo.

+Production was based at Bray Film Studios and ran for 15 weeks, including eight weeks of special effects shooting.
+The completed film, subtitled "Star Laws", was screened at the 45th World Science Fiction Convention in 1987.
+In 1989, Anderson made a condensed 24-minute version in collaboration with the Moving Picture Company.
+Although it has never been shown on television, the pilot has been available in DVD format since 2002.

-Jim Henson was impressed by the pilot and offered to finance a series through his company Henson International Television (HIT), but negotiations between Anderson and Henson were terminated after a management buyout of HIT in 1989.
-No further progress was made on a sale until 1991, when Mentorn Films adopted the project and secured funding from American company Grove Television Enterprises.
-The BBC ordered a series of 13 episodes, but withdrew the commission after reduction of its drama programming budget.
-The title Space Police was retained until 1994, shortly before the series began filming, when the production companies learnt of the trademark on Lego's "Space Police" and renamed the series Space Precinct.
+By the end of 1987, Anderson and Burr had made a deal with Harmony Gold USA to produce a series based on the pilot, but it was never developed.
+Jim Henson had been impressed by the pilot and offered to finance a series through his company Henson International Television (HIT), but negotiations between Anderson and Henson broke down following a management buyout of HIT in 1989.
+No further progress on a sale was made until 1991, when Mentorn Films took on the project and secured funding from American company Grove Television Enterprises.
+The BBC ordered a series of 13 episodes, but later withdrew its commission due to a reduction in its drama programming budget.
+"Space Police" was kept as the title until shortly before filming began in 1994, when the production companies learnt of the trademark on Lego's "Space Police" and renamed the series "Space Precinct".